 8. Health Insurance

-Although Singaporean Citizens and SPRs can take advantage of MediSave, foreign workers do not have access to the same benefit.
-Only Work Permit and S Pass holder employees are entitled to receive healthcare benefits from their employers.
+Although Singaporean Citizens and permanent residents can take advantage of MediSave, foreign employees do not have access to the same benefit.
+Only Work Permit and S Pass holder employees are entitled to receive healthcare or medical insurance benefits from their employers.
 For Employment Pass holders, health insurance is not mandatory.

 Non-Mandatory Employee Benefits in Singapore

-Apart from the mandatory benefits, employers in Singapore can also offer additional benefits to their employees.
+Apart from the mandatory benefits, employers in Singapore can also offer supplemental employee benefits to their employees.
 Here are some of the non-mandatory employee benefits in Singapore:

 1. Flexible Working Hours